 Let’s face it, we have a lot of things going on, but if we have a deadline we make sure those things get done.
 If you have staff, ask them to recommend a good deadline by which we can expect that to be accomplished.
 For some of you, you might need to produce that newsletter again next month.
 Or you’ve got another event coming up within the next couple weeks and so the deadline is going to be very tight.
 For others you might need to say, “we’ve got some time to work on this, but let’s set a deadline in place, so that we can work towards that deadline and get it accomplished.”

 Ask these questions, put a name beside it, put a date beside it, and then continue to do that after every event.
 If you have a newsletter, do it with the first newsletter, correct it, and do it with the second newsletter.
 Then ask yourself the same questions.
 If you do events, do it with your next event.
 Assign names to it, put a deadline, and then evaluate your next event after that.
 Over and over and over.
 That’s how you practice the principle of Canei, constant and never-ending improvement, by asking these four questions.
 They really will be the most valuable questions you can ask in your membership business.

 If you’re ready to multiply your membership and money, here are four more ways we can work together!

-4. Are you interested in growing your membership by 300% in the next 12 months?
-If you’re looking to get more members in a week than you did all month and you’re tired of “sending and hoping” people will sign up…just send me an email and put “MULTIPLY” in the subject line… tell me a little about your membership and what you’d like to work on together, and I’ll get you all the details!
+4. Are you interested in multiplying your membership in the next 12 months?
+If you’re looking to get more members in a week than you did all month and you’re tired of “hoping” people will sign up…just send an email to Scott<at>membershipmultipliers.com put “MULTIPLY” in the subject line… tell me a little about your membership and what you’d like to work on together, and I’ll get you all the details!

 Share This Post